aji-ai/claude-mcp-test/README.md

                     INFO     Successfully installed Demo in Claude app        cli.py:355
 ```

-It can be tested with:
+It can be tested out with:

 ```
 fastmcp dev server.py